htrgouvea/research/index.md

 ## About Me

 Hi!
-I am a independent Security Researcher Jr, currently live in Campinas, a quiet city in Brazil.
+I am a Software Engineer Jr, and also study about Business Analysis...
+Currently live in Campinas, a quiet city in Brazil.
 I have more than 3 years experience of programming and studies on information security.

 ## Research Interest